SystemsApproach/private5g/ran.rst

     of Split-RAN elements (CU, DU, RU).

 The four example Control Apps (xApps) in :numref:`Figure %s
-<fig-ran-controller>` does not constitute an exhaustive list, but they
+<fig-ran-controller>` do not constitute an exhaustive list, but they
 do represent the sweet spot for SDN, with its emphasis on central control over distributed forwarding.
-These functions—Link Aggregation Control, Interference Management, Load Balancing, and Handover Control—are currently implemented by individual base stations with only local visibility, but they have global consequences.
+These functions—Link Aggregation Control, Interference Management, Load Balancing, and Handover Control—are often implemented by individual base stations with only local visibility, but they have global consequences.
 The SDN approach is to collect the available input data centrally, make a globally optimal decision, and then push the respective control parameters back to the base stations for execution.
 Evidence using an analogous approach to optimize wide-area networks over many years (see for example B4) is compelling.

 .. _reading_b4:
 .. admonition:: Further Reading